FerretDB/FerretDB/website/docs/reference/operators/element-operators.md

 In the above output, the query returns all documents where the `specifications` field exists, even when the `field` has an empty value.

-If you want to find documents where the `specifications` field exists and has a specific value, use the `$exists` operator in conjunction with other operators.
+**Example:** If you want to find documents where the `specifications` field exists and has a specific value, use the `$exists` operator in conjunction with other operators.
-For example, the following query returns all documents where the `specifications` field exists and its value is an array:
+The following query returns all documents where the `specifications` field exists and its value is an array:

 ```js
 db.electronics.find({